smlx/piv-agent/README.md

 ### Setup

 Currently requires systemd socket activation.
-Similar configuration may be possible on macOS(?)
+Similar configuration may be possible on macOS(?? if you know how to do this please open an issue or PR!)

-You will need to edit `piv-agent.service` to configure the correct path to the `piv-agent` binary on your system.
+`piv-agent.service` looks for `$HOME/go/bin/piv-agent` by default.
+If the binary is in a different location you'll have to edit the service file.

 ```
 cp deploy/piv-agent.{socket,service} ~/.config/systemd/user/